Joseph Gallieni: Assessments

 Clayton describes him as a dry precise man, a secular republican (views which influenced his colonial policy) but one who kept aloof from politics.
 Herwig describes him as "formidable" and "France’s most distinguished soldier" whose "physical appearance alone commanded respect": he was of straight bearing and always wore full dress uniform.

 By the time Gallieni complained about Joffre's handling of Verdun, there was already public debate, much of it politically motivated, about which of them had "won" the First Battle of the Marne in 1914.
 Churchill commends him for seeing the opportunity to outflank the German Army, using Manoury's Sixth Army, and for persuading the defeatist Joffre.
 "He is not thinking only of the local situation around Paris.
-He thinks for France and he behaves with the spontaneous confidence of genius in action.".
-In his memoirs Gallieni claimed credit for that victory, and historians such as Georges Blond, Basil Liddell Hart, and Henri Isselin credited him with being the guiding intelligence, a claim disputed by Captain Lyet in his book "Joffre et Gallieni a la Marne" in 1938.
+He thinks for France and he behaves with the spontaneous confidence of genius in action".
+In his memoirs Gallieni claimed credit for that victory, and historians such as Georges Blond, Basil Liddell Hart, and Henri Isselin credited him with being the guiding intelligence, a claim disputed by Captain Lyet in his book Joffre et Gallieni a la Marne in 1938.
 Ian Senior describes "Gallieni's claims" as "absolute nonsense" and Lyet's book as "an excellent analysis which convincingly refutes" them.
 Joffre himself once remarked: "Je ne sais pas qui l'a gagnée, mais je sais bien qui l'aurait perdue."
 (I do not know who won it [the battle], but I know well who would have lost it.").
 Doughty writes of the Marne: "Gallieni’s role was important, but the key concept and decisions lay with Joffre".
-At the end of the war Clemenenceau said, "Without Galliéni, victory would have been impossible."
+At the end of the war Clemenceau said, "Without Galliéni, victory would have been impossible."